davidjjohn97/davidjjohn97/README.md

       - Python: Correlation Analysis of Netflix movies using Python
       - Tableau Dashboards  (Dashboards created as part of coursework for Masters in Data Analytics)
       - Rshiny Dashboards  (Dashboards created as part of coursework for Masters in Data Analytics)
       - Deepfake (Video and Audio Cloning) : What if I received a recommendation from Elon Musk, Donal Trump and Sundar Pichai
+   - OpenSource Contributions:
+      - simple-icons

 - 📫 How to reach me **davidjjohn97@gmail.com**